 Rowley said the police department learned valuable lessons from that day.
 “Since Pratt, we’ve had meetings in the city and training set up through Homeland Security, training with fire and police department and share it with Naperville,” he said of the neighboring town.
 “Next time this happens it won’t be someone like me who’s in the fight.
 I’ll be doing my job somewhere else in the middle of it.”
 Rowley said a new Aurora PIO will be named.

-Chicago Tribune editor Anne Halston, who was off work the day of the shootings at Pratt, said she saw on her official alert subscription service that there was an active shooter at Aurora University, not at a business in the industrial area.
+Anne Halston, editor of three regional newspapers owned by the Chicago Tribune,was off work the day of the shootings at Pratt.
+She said saw on her official alert subscription service that there was an active shooter at Aurora University, not at a business in the industrial area.
 She said because the Aurora scanner system is encrypted it’s hard to get information.

 Rowley recommended signing up for Everbridge or Nixle for alerts from local public safety agencies.
 “You’ll get cell phone alerts to your phone.
 We use Everbridge internally and we used it on a limited basis for Pratt.
 We now use Nixle and someone will be able to send out an alert.”